In my last year of A Levels, I approached my English teacher in search of a book recommendation.

-She looked at me and asked whether I wanted to read something in which she described as ‘strange and slightly disturbing’ but in a good way.
-To me, ‘in a good way’ was intriguing and so when she placed the one hundred and sixty page novel Paradise Rot by Jenny Hval in my hands, I began to read it as soon as I got home.
-With no summary of the plot, not that the one that was on the back could have prepared me for the novel, I read it in one sitting.
+That is when she looked at me and asked whether I wanted to read something she described as “strange and slightly disturbing” – but in a good way.
+To me, in a good way was intriguing.
+So when she placed the one hundred and sixty page novel Paradise Rot by Jenny Hval in my hands, I began reading it as soon as I got home.

-To this day, this is the poem I show anyone who asks me for a ‘strange and slightly disturbing’ book recommendation:
+To this day, this is the poem I show anyone who asks me for a “strange and slightly disturbing” book recommendation.

 Found in Paradise Rot, by Jenny Hval